HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/time-likelihood.rst

 what the computational cost is for the computation of the log-likelihood for your machine.

-The following runcard can be used to time the log-likelihood for the
+The following runcard can be used to time the log-likelihood for the :ref:`Les Houches parametrisation model <lh_theory>`.

 .. code-block:: bash